Gerard Vissering

-Gerard Vissering (1 March 1865 – 19 December 1937) was the President of De Nederlandsche Bank from 1912 till 1931.
+Gerard Vissering (1 March 1865 – 19 December 1937) was a Dutch banker.

-In the period between 1919 and 1937, he was a member and vice-chairman of the Zuiderzeeraad.
-He was also chairman of the State Commission on studying the issue of the Zuiderzee grounds.
+Gerard Vissering was born in Leiden, Netherlands.
+He was the son of finance minister Simon Vissering (1818-1888) and Grietje Corver (1825-1898).
+After graduating from school he worked briefly as a lawyer, before becoming a banker.
+From 1906 till 1912, he was the president of the Bank of Java.
+From 1912 till 1931, he was the president of De Nederlandsche Bank.

-In 1928, having been invited to Turkey, he helped the Central Bank of Turkey with a report highlighting the necessity of an independent central bank not to be affiliated to the Government.
+In the period between 1919 and 1937, he was a member and vice-chairman of the Zuiderzeeraad in the Netherlands.
+He was also chairman of the state commission on studying the issue of the Zuiderzee grounds.

-Gerard Vissering was a son of Finance Minister Simon Vissering (1818-1888) and Grietje Corver (1825-1898).
+In 1928, having been invited to Turkey, he helped the Central Bank of Turkey with a report highlighting the necessity of an independent central bank not to be affiliated to the government.